engalejandrovargas/engalejandrovargas/README.md

 - 👋 Hi, I’m eng.
 Alejandro Aargas
-- 👀 I’m interested in Chemical Engineering, Data Science in general and Ai in particular.
+- 👀 Interested in Chemical Engineering, Data Science in general and AI in particular.
-- 🌱 I’m currently learning Javascript.
+- 🌱 Currently enrrolled in AI in National University of Colombia.
-- 💞️ I’m looking to collaborate on anything fun. =)
+- 💞️ Looking to collaborate on anything fun.